Leveraging NVIDIA CUDA and cuDNN for Accelerated Computer Vision Inference

 • Use softmax to interpret the output probabilities.

 By following these steps, clients can effectively design an efficient inference pipeline, integrate CUDA and cuDNN components, and implement image classification using a pre-trained model.
-Partnering with Rapid Innovation ensures that you are equipped with the tools and expertise necessary to achieve your business goals efficiently and effectively, leading to a significant return on investment.
+Partnering with reputed CV firm ensures that you are equipped with the tools and expertise necessary to achieve your business goals efficiently and effectively, leading to a significant return on investment.

 6.4.
 Real-time object detection with CUDA and cuDNN